xuchen66/sphinx-emdocs/source/pixelsize-and-distortion-info.rst

 |  215,000                 |   0.569           |   0.279              |
 +--------------------------+-------------------+----------------------+

-On September, Gatan service GIF/K2 system and removed a housing block between column and GIF, so the pixelsize changed.
+On September 2017, Gatan serviced GIF/K2 system on Krios and they removed a housing block between column and GIF, so the pixelsize changed.
 The new set of values is below in Table.
 4.

 **Table.4 Pixelsize (Å) of GIF K2 camera on Titan Krios - AFTER Sept.
 27, 2017**